YouTube

 “All Things Go strongly supports artists prioritising their well-being, and we ask our community to rally around Chappell Roan with love and understanding.
 Let’s continue to show the world that music fans support not just art, but the artist themselves.”

-The openly queer talent’s 2023 debut album, The Rise and Fall of a Midwest Princess, subsequently began to climb the worldwide charts; it recently hit number one in the UK, Ireland and New Zealand, and currently sits in the number three spot on the Billboard Hot 200.
+The openly queer talent’s 2023 debut album, The Rise and Fall of a Midwest Princess, subsequently began to climb the worldwide charts; it recently hit number one in the UK, Ireland and New Zealand, and currently sits in the number two spot on the Billboard 200.

 While Chappell’s star has deservedly reached new heights, transitioning from an emerging singer-songwriter to a full-fledged pop icon has not been easy.

-In recent months, the ‘Guilty Pleasure artist has remained an open book about her rising popularity and the downfalls that have come with it, including the lack of privacy.
+In recent months, she has remained an open book about her rising popularity and the downfalls that have come with it, including the lack of privacy.

 “People have started to be freaks –– like, [they] follow me and know where my parents live, and where my sister works.
 All this weird shit, she revealed on Drew Afuaolo’s on The Comment Section podcast.